-Working together with our ALT North Suffolk family of schools, (Red Oak Primary School , Westwood Primary, Albert Pye Primary, Ravensmere Infants, Grove Primary and Reydon Primary School) the children from each school council devised a mental health and well being programme, called CHIMP.
-CHIMP means, Children’s Health Is Mental & Physical.
+We worked together with our ALT North Suffolk family of schools, (Red Oak Primary School , Westwood Primary, Albert Pye Primary, Ravensmere Infants, Grove Primary and Reydon Primary School), and children from the school councils helped to devise the CHIMP program which helps to create a positive lifestyle approach that supports our mental health and well being.

-We have two qualified children's Mental Health First aiders, these are:
+We have four qualified children's Mental Health First Aiders, these are:

 - Mr Payne

-If you would like any further information, please speak to Mr Payne or Miss Creasey, or alternatively take a look at the following website.
+If you would like any further information, please speak to Miss Creasey or Mrs Rodwell, or alternatively take a look at the following website.

 Young Minds are committed to improving children's wellbeing and mental health.
 Discover information, advice & support for young people affected by mental health.
 Empowering Young People.

 If you're worried about a child or need advice and support for coping with anything affecting your child's emotional or mental health, there are different ways to seek help.